nhexirc/nhex/README.md

     * \* It nearly _always_ will be: this is an IRC client, not a 120 FPS video game.
     * This contributes directly to the [long-term goal of extracting the UX into a web app!](https://github.com/nhexirc/client/issues/17)
 1. 7 is a theme in design for nhex: include as subtly as possible! (["Hexa"](https://en.wikipedia.org/wiki/Numeral_prefix#Table_of_number_prefixes_in_English) is a prefix for "six", plus one, hence 7.)

+### Creating a release

+Tags beginning with `v` will automatically trigger the release pipeline.

+The resulting [release](https://github.com/nhexirc/nhex/releases) will be a draft, not yet visible to the public, until you publish it.

 ## Contributors